-- Some U.S. cities still do not meet health-protective air quality standards. - Recent analyses show that premature deaths may result from fine particles and ozone even after new standards for motor vehicles and power plants are implemented. - Despite the widespread scientific consensus regarding the threat of continued emissions of greenhouse gases (GHG) through climate change, there has been insufficient action to slow or reverse these effects.
-Recent U.S. regulations such as the 2012 GHG auto emissions limits and the August 2015 Clean Power Plan have been withdrawn or weakened.
+- Some U.S. cities still do not meet health-protective air quality standards. - Recent analyses show that premature deaths may result from fine particles and ozone even after new standards for motor vehicles and power plants are implemented. - Despite widespread scientific concern (with a few outspoken skeptics) about the contributions of greenhouse gases (GHG) to climate change, there has been insufficient action to slow or reverse these effects.
+Recent U.S. regulations such as the 2012 GHG auto emissions limits and the August 2015 Clean Power Plan could help, but challenges remain to both.
 Broad global commitments to GHG reductions from almost 200 nations were formalized in the December 2015 United Nations Paris accords, reflecting a global recognition of the seriousness of the threat of climate change in the 21st century.
-Yet the U.S. plans to withdraw from the accords and progress from other nations has been limited.

-For more detail, see the air program report here.
+For more detail, see the air program essay here.